tprior01/fbref-data/README.md

-# FBREF to PostgreSQL
+# FBREF

-Creates a PostgreSQL db from scraped FBREF data.
+fbref data by competition and season